OSGeo/gdal/doc/source/programs/gdal_raster_viewshed.rst

 .. option:: --high-pitch <value>

-   High angle for visibity.
+   High angle for visibility.
 Measured up from 0 horizontal.
    Values above the high pitch are marked out of range.
    Must be greater than '--low-pitch'.
    (Not supported in cumulative mode)

 .. option:: --low-pitch <value>

-   Low angle for visibity.
+   Low angle for visibility.
 Measured up from 0 horizontal.
    Cell values are clamped to be no lower than the intersection of the angle.
 Must be less than '--high-pitch'.
    (Not supported in cumulative mode)